-Some administrators prefer to a command line user interface for configuring the operating system security settings.
+Some administrators prefer to use a command line user interface to configure operating system security settings.

 To use the command line remotely, SSH must be enabled.
-(See 2.5 Communication hardening)
+(See Communication hardening)

 Locally the command line may be accessed as follows:

 - 1. To open a terminal, click Application > Utilities. - 2.
 In the terminal window type su enter root password.